muratk3n/thirdwave/en/README.md

 ---

 This is a vital pt that bears repeating: freedom costs less.
-There is nothing good about the Chink system, the c*%ksuckers spend half their money on internal security.
+Nothing to admire about the Chink system, the cobmuchers spend half their money and energy on internal security.

 ---